msteffan/fundamentals/05_chapter/02_lesson.md

   }
 ```

-What will the following expressions evaluate to?
+What will each of the following expressions evaluate to?
 * glorp(10)
 * 2 * (glorp(5) + 10)
 * glorp(1 + 2)